minsun-ss/learning-gossip-glomers/README.md

 - 3a was very straightforward on single node setup...
 - ...and so was 3b, if you are ok with thinking topology never changes once provided to you (which... probably seems wrong on a distributed setup)
 - I did not realize 3c existed until John told me about it.
 T_T ....
 3 hours later, I implemented what I feel was the dumbest solution on the planet to make this work
-- 3d was dumb... cos I went to my 3b implementation ahahaha
+- 3d was a very dumb solution (for me) - since there were no partitions, I went back to my 3b solution and it worked out of the box.
-- 3e: cleaned up the code to look more "go" ish and changed the update to send a single gossip message instead of spamming more
+- 3e: cleaned up the code to look more "go" ish and changed the update to send a single gossip message instead of spamming more.
+Learned the hard way that Go's JSON marshalling marshals to float64 instead of int, and you have to go through float64 and recast to int to make it work.
+Think I probably could use some better error handling.
+Also discovered somewhat (belatedly) that the /store folder actually provides you the logs of your node's output to directly inspect instead of squinting at the command line.
+I feel moderately dumb for not realizing this.

+## Challenge 4: